serverless/serverless/README.md

 - **No Breaking Changes:** No breaking changes for the "aws" Provider.
 - **New AWS Lambda Runtimes:** "python3.12", "dotnet8", and "java21".
 - **Support Command:** Send support requests to our team directly from the CLI, which auto-include contextual info which you can review before sending.
-- **New Local Development Experience:** Develop and test your functions locally using real AWS infrastructure events, without emulation.
+- **New Local Development Experience:** Route events from AWS to your local AWS Lambda code to develop faster without having to deploy every change.
 - **Debug Summary for AI:** When you run into a bug, you can run "serverless support --ai" to generate a concise report detailing your last bug with all necessary context, optimized for pasting into AI tools such as ChatGPT.
 - **Advanced Logging Controls for AWS Lambda:** Capture Logs in JSON, increased log granularity, and setting a custom Log Group.
 Here is the [AWS article](https://aws.amazon.com/blogs/compute/introducing-advanced-logging-controls-for-aws-lambda-functions/).
 Here is the [YAML implementation](https://github.com/serverless/serverless/blob/v4.0/docs/providers/aws/guide/serverless.yml.md#logs)
 - **AWS SSO:** Environment variables, especially ones set by AWS SSO, are prioritized.
 The Framework and Dashboard no longer interfere with these.